MAMM-Lab/Data-driven-HEA-prediction/README.md

 Data collection
-By: Q Han, Z Lu, et al.
+by: Q Han, Z Lu, et al.
 Mechanics of Advanced Metallic Materials (MAMM) Lab, at NUAA (Nanjing University Of Aeronautics And Astronautics)